MBA Banking and Wealth Management

 Opportunities in the Banking sector

-Banking is one of the largest employers in India and has the potential to provide over 7, 50,000 jobs in the course of the next five years.
-Generally banks look for good communication skills, good inter personal skills, the ability to deal with customers, an alert nature, and basic knowledge of the industry.
-However to join foreign or private sector banks at higher than entry level one needs specialization in some specific areas.
-For example expertise in project analysis, credit appraisal skills, managing huge loan portfolios general and foreign exchange and money .Good computer knowledge is always preferred.
+- However to join foreign or private sector banks at higher than entry level one needs specialization in some specific areas.
+For example expertise in project analysis, credit appraisal skills, managing huge loan portfolios general and foreign exchange and money, good computer knowledge is always preferred.

 - Branch Manager in Retail Banking